feline case and the first canine case presented were evaluated about 15

 recalled the TV special on Morgellons Disease (MD) I viewed several

-years ago and scientific curiosity compelled me to learn what I could
+years ago and scientific curiosity compelled me to learn what I

 about that human disease with the odd name.
 (It is pronounced